sonic-net/SONiC/doc/aaa/TACACS+ Design.md

 # 3 Limitation
 ## 3.1 Command size
- - TACACS protocol limittation: command + parameter size should smaller than 240 byte.
+ - TACACS protocol limitation: command + parameter size should smaller than 240 byte.
 The longer than 240 bytes parts will be drop.
  	- This limitation is a protocol level, all TACACS implementation have this limittation, include CISCO, ARISTA and Cumulus.
  	- Both Authorization and Accounting have this limitation.
  	- When user user a command longer than 240 bytes, only commands within 240 bytes will send to TACACS server. which means Accounting may lost some user input. and Authorization check can only partly check user input.

 ## 3.2 Server count
  - Max TACACS server  count was hardcoded, default count is 8.

+## 3.1 Local authorization
+ - Operation system limitation: SONiC based on linux system, so permission to execute local command are managed by Linux file permission control.
+This means TACACS+ authorization can't config to disable 'local' authorization, and local authorization must be last authorization in authorization method list.

 # 4 Design
 ## 4.1 Authentication
- - For Authentication design detail please check [TACACS+ Authentication](#TACPLUS-Authentication)
+ - For Authentication design, please check [TACACS+ Authentication](#TACPLUS-Authentication)

 ## 4.2 Authorization Implementation
- - Pam_tacplus will provide Authorization for account management, for more detail please check [TACACS+ Authentication](#TACPLUS-Authentication)
+ - Pam_tacplus will provide Authorization for login (account management), please check [TACACS+ Authentication](#TACPLUS-Authentication)
  - [Bash](#bash) will be patched to support plugin when user execute disk command.
  - A bash plugin to support TACACS+ authorization.
    - Use TACACS+ setting from TACACS+ authentication.